 Use data for forecasting

 Leverage data tools to build realistic budgets and forecasts.
-Helpful MicroEstimates tools include:
+Using cost and quantity tools reduces the chance of underbidding and helps you plan contingencies3.

 - Construction Material Cost Predictor